 Apple Cider Vinegar, other wise known as ACV, is acidic it helps balance out pH levels and has antibacterial properties.
 ACV not only contains iron, potassium and magnesium but other essential minerals/nutrients.

 Raw Apple Cider Vinegar

 Apple cider vinegar (With Mother) 500ml

-Apple cider Vinegar in it’s raw and unpasteurised form has a number of health benefits for dogs, cats and horses.
+Apple cider Vinegar in it’s raw and unpasteurised form has a number of health benefits for dogs, cats, horses and many other animals.

 What’s in it?

 Apple Cider Vinegar, other wise known as ACV, is acidic it helps balance out pH levels and has antibacterial properties.
 ACV not only contains iron, potassium and magnesium but other essential vitamins and minerals.